hashicorp/hcl/hcl/spec.md

 ### Capsule Types

 A _capsule type_ is a custom type defined by the calling application.
-A value of a capsule type is considered opaque to zcl, but may be accepted by functions provided by the calling application.
+A value of a capsule type is considered opaque to HCL, but may be accepted by functions provided by the calling application.

 A particular capsule type is identical only to itself.
 The equality of two values of the same capsule type is defined by the calling application.
 No other operations are supported for values of capsule types.

-Support for capsule types in a zcl implementation is optional.
+Support for capsule types in a HCL implementation is optional.
 Capsule types are intended to allow calling applications to pass through values that are not part of the standard type system.
 For example, an application that deals with raw binary data may define a capsule type representing a byte